-- ✓ Click the Save button on the Ouick Access toolbar. - ✓ Click the Office button and then choose Save. - ✓ Press Ctrl+S. - ✓ Press Shift+F12.
+- Click the Save button on the Quick Access toolbar. - ✓ Click the File tab to switch to Backstage View and then choose Save. - ✓ Press Ctrl+S. - ✓ Press Shift+F12.

 If you haven't yet saved the file to your hard drive, the magical Save As dialog box appears.
 Type the name that you want to use for the file in the Save As dialog box and click OK to save the file.
 After you save the file once, subsequent saves update the hard drive file with any changes that you made to the presentation since the last time you saved it.